 “The earlier the better,” answered Matt.
 “Because they’re made of ice they change during the course of the day.
 When they’re first up they look fabulous but several hours later, even though they melt, they still look great.
 They would have changed forms and they start carving themselves, which is great — so if people want to see the ice do its own thing, try and come for the morning and stay through the afternoon,” he answered.

 “I’m doing live carving at the marketplace, from about twelve o’clock.
 That’ll take about three or four hours and will be interesting to see.
 The lads have got a carving wall around the corner, where kids can have a go at ice carving,” added the sculptor while working on his Minotaur.

 During the Fire and Ice festival, car parking will be available in Durham’s city centre car parks plus in on-street spaces.
 They include the Riverwalk car parks, Prince Bishops Car Park and Walkergate Car Park.

 Alternatively, you could use one of Durham’s park and ride car parks.
 You can find them at Belmont, Howlands and Sniperly.

 If you’re a fan of public transport why not travel to Durham by train or bus?

 Here’s a map showing Durham City and the surrounding area:

 Thinking about visiting Durham for the festival and staying overnight?
-You can seen out accommodation in and around the city centre on Booking.com (£):
+You can seek out accommodation in and around the city centre on Booking.com:

-Photographs illustrating this post are by Why Eye Photography, based in Sunderland and available for commissions worldwide.
+Photographs illustrating this post are by Sunderland-based Why Eye Photography.

 If you liked this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts.
 If you’d like to sponsor a post on Go Eat Do then please feel free to get in touch.